Cohabitation in the United Kingdom: Statistics

-There are 3.5 million cohabiting couples in England and Wales as of 2020, up 137% from 1.5 million in 1996.
+There are 3.5 million cohabiting-couples in England and Wales as of 2025, (17.6% of all families) up 137% from 1.5 million in 1996.

 In modern day Britain, nearly half of babies are born to people who are not married (in the United Kingdom 47.3% in 2011; in Scotland in 2012 the proportion was 51.3%).
 It is estimated that by 2016, the majority of births in the UK will be to unmarried parents.

 There are differences in extramarital births by region; in 2012, the highest percentage of births to unmarried women were in North East of England at 59%, and in Wales at 58%; and the lowest in London (36%) and in Northern Ireland (42%).
 One of the reasons cited for the lower percentage of extramarital births in London is the high number of immigrants from conservative world regions who reside in the city.
 Younger mothers are more likely to be unmarried: in 2011, 96% of mothers aged under 20 were unmarried, compared to only 31% of mothers in their 30s.
 A study dealing with births that occurred in the year 2000 found several social and personal characteristics of cohabiting vs. married parents: married mothers are most likely to be Asian and least likely Black Caribbean; married mothers are more religious; married mothers and fathers are more educated (they are more than twice as likely to have a degree than cohabiting parents); married fathers are twice as likely to have a professional occupation as cohabiting fathers; married parents have a better financial situation; married mothers are older and are more likely to have had the birth planned.
 A 2006 study found that cohabiting couples, with and without children, are the fastest-growing family type in the UK.
 Cohabiting couples who live with their children are more common in the North of England than in the South.